-- Hepatitis B - Recommended if you are studying on a healthcare course or are a gay man.
+- Hepatitis B - Recommended if you are studying on a healthcare course.
 The course of immunisations can take up to six months, so it is advisable to start your course as soon as possible.

 - Influenza (flu) vaccine - Recommended for anyone with a chronic illness (such as chest, heart or kidney disease) and pregnant women.

-- Pneumonia vaccine - Recommended for people with respiratory problems.
+- Pneumococcal vaccine (pneumonia) - Recommended for people with respiratory problems.